robherley/snips.sh/docs/self-hosting.md

 ### Database

-The file specified at `SNIPS_DB_FILEPATH` is the sqlite database that holds all user data.
-For more infomation managing the database, see [`database.md`](/docs/database.md).
+The file specified at `SNIPS_DB_FILEPATH` is the SQLite database that holds all user data.
+For more information managing the database, see [`database.md`](/docs/database.md).

 Setting `SNIPS_FILECOMPRESSION` to `false` will disable compression when storing file content to disk.
 If this option was disabled at any point (or files were created before this option existed), it will not retroactively compress existing files.

 ### Host Keys

-The directory holding the key files should be persistant and not change.
+The directory holding the key files should be persistent and not change.
 If the host keys are not found, snips will automatically generate them when started.

-For instance, if the `SNIPS_SSH_HOSTKEYPATH` is `/data/keys/snips`, the the `keys` directory will look like so:
+For instance, if the `SNIPS_SSH_HOSTKEYPATH` is `/data/keys/snips`, the `keys` directory will look like so:

 ```
 keys